Understanding the curriculum

 Where similar activities are used each year, referring to student work from previous years may assist teachers to clarify what is expected prior to the marking or grading of student work.
 Reviewing the work samples may also provide useful information about the activity itself that could lead to enhancements being made.

 The consistency of teacher judgement professional learning support package provides resources to assist schools in moderating their judgements about grades.
-Student work samples aligned to grades are available in the Resources section of the website.
+View student work samples aligned to grades.